 The NCAA established its rules to protect elite athletes from getting bombarded with coach communications.
 Over time, early recruiting has become more and more popular in softball—and sports in general—as coaches and athletes have found ways to establish contact well before the timeline set forth by the NCAA softball recruiting rules.

-To slow down the recruiting process, the NCAA recently released a new set of rules, effective April 25, 2018, for Division 1 schools.
-Softball and lacrosse now have the strictest rules around early recruiting, preventing D1 coaches from communicating with recruits, their parents, their current coaches or any other third-party about their recruiting before September 1 of the athlete’s junior year of high school.
+To slow down early recruiting, the NCAA released a stricter set of rules for Division 1 softball coaches in 2018.
+These rules prevent D1 coaches from communicating with recruits, their parents, their current coaches or any other third-party about their recruiting before September 1 of the athlete’s junior year of high school.

 In the past, the easiest way for college coaches to initiate contact with young athletes was by working through their club or high school coach.
-The college coach could email or call an athlete’s club/high school coach to set up a phone call between the college coach and the student-athlete.
+The college coach could email or call an athlete’s club or high school coach to set up a phone call between the college coach and the student-athlete.
 The athlete could then call the college coach at the agreed upon time and the college coach can answer the phone.
-From there, the club/high school coach could continue to relay information for the athlete and college coach.
+From there, the club or high school coach could continue to relay information for the athlete and college coach.

 However, with the new recruiting rules, this practice can no longer occur at the D1 level, as all recruiting conversations are banned before September 1 of the athlete’s junior year.
 Technically, D2, D3 and NAIA schools can still work through a recruit’s current coach to start recruiting them early.
 However, D2, D3 and NAIA schools tend to start the recruiting process later than D1 schools, so the practice isn’t as common at these division levels.

-While contact from coach to athlete is much more restricted by these new rules, athletes still can—and should—proactively contact college coaches at any point in time.
+While contact from coach to athlete is much more restricted by these new rules, athletes still can—and should—be proactive in the recruiting process.
 In fact, being proactive in the recruiting process is more important now than ever before.
-Come September 1, college coaches are going to be clamoring to contact of-age athletes, and you need to be on their list of recruits when this date rolls around.
+Come September 1, college coaches are going to be clamoring to contact of-age athletes, and prospects need to be on their list of potential recruits when this date rolls around.

 Again, the NCAA softball recruiting rules and NCAA softball recruiting calendar are more like guidelines, and your family should use them as a reference point in your recruiting.
 For example, if you’re a junior in high school and it’s a contact period, you should be hearing from college coaches.
 If you haven’t heard from coaches at this point, then you know you need to step up your recruiting game.